 Steve Duplessie, senior analyst and founder of the Enterprise Storage Group Inc., in Milford, Mass., said the news that Dell is now building Clariion is nothing major.
 "It's just a Dell-like package that's easy to order."

-Duplessie said that Dell had previously announced its intent to manufacture but hadn't started
+Duplessie said that Dell had previously announced its intent to manufacture but hadn't started until now.

 The CX200 shares a common architecture, components, management software and FLARE operating environment with its larger siblings, the Clariion CX600 and Clariion CX400, which were also announced last year.